-Norway in a Nutshell is a packaged tour that is operated by Fjord Norway.
+Norway in a Nutshell is a packaged tour that is operated by Fjord Tours.
 The tour can start in Oslo, Bergen, Voss or Flåm and end either where you started or at one of its other destinations.
 For example, in just one day, you can take a train from Bergen to Voss, a bus from Voss to the Stalheim Hotel to enjoy the stunning view of the Naeroydalen valley, a bus ride on one of Northern Europe’s steepest roads (Stalheimskleiva), a cruise on Naeroyfjord & Aurlandsfjord, take the Flåm Railway to Myrdal, and then take a train onward to Oslo.
-It’s a big day and it also has a big price (NOK 2200), but includes your transportation across a large part of Norway.
+It’s a big day and it also has a big price (prices start at NOK 1878), but includes your transportation across a large part of Norway.

 To read more about Norway in a Nutshell, visit their website.